-The pandemic dealt a blow to travel to major cities, like Washington DC and San Francisco.
+The pandemic dealt a blow to travel to major cities, like Washington, DC and San Francisco.
 We expect that to slowly rebound, especially since some of the best bargains you’ll find are for big urban centers.
-For instance, as of spring 2021, the average hotel price in New York City was 40% lower than it was in 2019.
+For instance, in spring 2021, the average hotel price in New York City was 40% lower than it was at the same time in 2019.

 17. Space Travel

 Okay, while this won’t become mainstream, it will become a travel trend of the 2020s.
 Obviously, only those with deep pockets will be going at first.
 But as an article from MIT notes, space travel will get cheaper throughout this decade.
 Who knows?
 Maybe the common person will be able to afford space travel by the 2060s.

 Cruise companies had to shut down in 2020 after a wave of virus outbreaks on ships.
 In 2021, the comeback began.
 Expect cruise trips to pick up substantially this year and beyond as more people get vaccinated and cruise providers get better at mitigating COVID-19 risks.

 An important shift in mindset happened during the Coronavirus pandemic: People began to rethink their lives, work, and time on earth.
 This will lead to a rise in semi-retirement as people quit their nine-to-five jobs to travel, spend time with loved ones, and enjoy life more.
 We think this is a good travel trend.
 After all, you only live once (YOLO!).

 This goes along with the last one.
 We should see a rise in the work sabbatical, as people with good savings who are burnt out from the pandemic decide to take a few months or longer off work.

 21. Living Abroad

 The pandemic led to a steep decline in expats in nearly every country.
 That’s going to begin reversing, as folks once again look to fulfill their dreams of living and working overseas.
 Look for every country, from Peru to Italy to Japan, to see an increase in expat residents.